 However it has that line about drawing lines an entire models base (or hull) so it also conveys cover in situations like this.

 However that’s when the models are not within the terrain, and we’re using Dense Cover’s rule on it’s own to determine if any benefit of cover is gained.
-When models are within Area Terrain they gain the benefit of cover if they are INFANTRY, SWARM or BEAST.
-Whilst I acknowledge this is quite a strict interpretation of the Area Terrain rules I think the most supported interpretation is that models without those keywords don’t gain the benefit whilst within Area Terrain.
+When models are within Area Terrain they gain the benefit of cover if they are INFANTRY, SWARM or BEAST or whilst the terrain piece is still between them and the firing models.

-Models that are on within this Terrain feature can be seen and targeted normally.
+Models that are on within this Terrain feature can see and be seen and targeted normally.
 [Book pg263]

 AIRCRAFT models, and models with a Wound Characteristic (W) of 18 or more, are visible and can be targeted even if this terrain feature is in-between it and the firing model (note that the reverse is not true).
 [Book pg263]